After winning the GOLDEN OWL for Best Short film at TIFF (Tirana),

 (Léo Soesanto, critic and short film coordinator Semaine de la Critique Cannes)

-Wenn ich nicht tanzen kann, es ist nicht meine Revolution (short film) under production
+Wenn ich nicht tanzen kann, es ist nicht meine Revolution (Germany 2022), short film in post production

 Produced by Chromosom Film- Julia Niethammer with the support of Nordmedia and Kulturstiftung Hannover und Region.

 Produced by Ano Zero (Brazil)